 Gooden, J. (2016).
 The red tape of rewilding.
 ECOS, 37(2), 11-18.

-My research is primarily rooted in conservation and economic geography, though I also rely on theory and methods from finance, management, sociology, and psychology.
+My research is primarily rooted in conservation and psychology, though I also rely on theory and methods from finance, management, sociology, and economic geography.
 Epistemologically it is rooted in American pragmatism, and practically it has been influenced by recent work on privately protected areas by the World Commission on Protected Areas.

 In 2014 I received an MSc at the University of Oxford in Biodiversity, Conservation, and Management in the School of Geography and the Environment.
 My dissertation, The Red Tape of Rewilding, examined institutional barriers to the innovative conservation of wild lands, looking at rewilding sites in England, Wales, Scotland, and the Netherlands.
 My fieldwork took me to Alladale Wilderness Reserve, the Cairngorms, Trees for Life, Blaeneinion, Wild Ennerdale, Knepp Castle Estate, the Oostvaardersplassen, and Millingerwaard.
 My academic supervisor was Paul Jepson in the Conservation Governance Lab.